 The whole foods-focus of the diet is ideal for healing, especially from inflammation.
 This diet is full of more easily-digested foods, rich in necessary vitamins and minerals which my body continues to be low on as it detoxes.

 Due to my own unique genetic predispositions and how my HIT was triggered, my off-list foods are probably different from your off-list foods.
-Right now, I'm avoiding all gluten and most dairy (ghee excepted), as well as soy and all other high histamine foods (except small amounts of anti-inflammatory dark chocolate and the occasional spice, where noted).
+Right now, I'm avoiding all gluten and almost all grains, as well as soy and all other high histamine foods (except small amounts of anti-inflammatory dark chocolate and the occasional spice, where noted).

 I've also gotten a bit flexible with my meat, buying some uber expensive uncured, unsweetened bacon from a local shop.
 I had no reaction to it, so I've kept it in my diet (along with some other types of meat).